aselshall/eds/L/L1/installing_python.md

 ```
 The above comand provides two examples, but you can check the [model provider table](https://jupyter-ai.readthedocs.io/en/latest/users/index.html#model-providers) for information on supported providers and their dependencies.

 ***Note***: Jupyter AI may not work for the current python or JupyterLab version.
-You might need to downgrade your python version to meet the python version requirement.
-Installing this package can be time consuming and tricky, so you can skip it and use language models (e.g. ChatGPT) outside the Jupyter environment.
+You might need to upgrade/downgrade your python version to meet the version requirement.
+Installing Jupyter AI can be time consuming and tricky, so you can skip it and use language models (e.g. ChatGPT) outside the Jupyter environment.
 If you want to give it a try, before you start you need to check [jupyter-ai](https://github.com/jupyterlab/jupyter-ai) documentation for requirements and instructions.

 #### GeoPandas for shapefiles (optional):
 ```python